I’m not sure everybody would agree that simply picking an arbitrary date in the past makes something not relevant.

 Content value can’t always be determined by the date

-Some content on the internet is truly evergreen.
-It doesn’t really matter what date you’re reading it; the information is still valuable.
+Some content on the internet is evergreen.
+It doesn’t really matter when you read it; the information is still valuable.

 I strive for that in my articles.

 Conversely, I understand why a date could be helpful.
 In fact, that’s why all Ask Leo! articles have a date down at the bottom.
 If I do a major revision of the article, you’ll see two dates: one indicates when the article was last revised, and another displays the original publication date.

 Unfortunately, there’s no way to give the search engines that information, and if there were, it would be abused by people trying to game the system.

 However, there is something you can do with Google that may help you with what you’re trying to accomplish here.

 When you search for something, go directly to Google.com and then do the following things: